Find everything you need to know to about Fintech

 “As banking services move toward an environment that is fast and agile, runs in the cloud, and expedites the customer acquisition process, many firms will begin to launch their own app marketplaces through open application programming interface modules in 2017,” says Horton.

-Over the last year many organizations, such as Citigroup and BBVA, have launched their “open, unified solutions that make it possible to deliver new digital products and services while also increasing channel efficiency and reducing operating costs.”
+Over the last year many organizations, such as Citigroup and BBVA, have launched their “open, unified solutions.
+These make it possible to deliver new digital products and services while increasing channel efficiency and reducing operating costs.”

 Invoicing on cruise control.